One of the biggest challenges about becoming a local in Cancún, Mexico is constantly being trapped in the touristy locations.

 Address: Av Yaxchilán, Cancún, Q.R., Mexico

-Avenida Yaxchilan is one of the downtown’s most famous streets.
+Avenida Yaxchilan is a must.
+It’s is one of the most interactive things to do in Cancún.
+It’s one of downtown’s most famous streets.
 Known for its nightclubs and restaurants, many locals come here to eat and party.
 Nonetheless, many families trek through Avenida Yaxchilan as a local activity.
 This is a great way to walk around and party, but not too hard, while making new friends!

 4. Malecon Americas Shopping Center